The main reason I’ve been hanging out less and less with you guys is because I’ve been working more and more at my day job.

 Am I ever glad I did.
 A light coconut flavour blended perfectly with the flavours of honey and cinnamon but also let the dominant flavour of cashews shine.

-Melted coconut oil also added a much needed creaminess that turned my nutty mess into a delicious and spreadable butter.
+Melted coconut oil also added a much needed creaminess to my cashew butter that turned the nutty mess into a delicious and spreadable butter.
 Voila!

 - 600 gr- cashews or 2/3 cashews + 1/3 mixed nuts like walnuts, almonds and hazelnuts